 Clean Your Patio and Sidewalks

 You'll be spending lots of time on that patio and this is the perfect time to get it into shape for summer.
-With just a few cleaning tools and a bit of elbow grease, you can get rid of winter mud and mildew from patios and walkways.
+Get rid of winter mud and mildew from patios and walkways.

 15 of 16